-^aThe compact called for the United States to build the Compact Road according to mutually agreed specifications before Oct.
-1, 2000.
-The road was completed and turned over to Palau on Oct.
-1, 2007.
-See GAO-08-732, Appendix V, for more information.
+^aThe compact called for the United States to build the Compact Road according to mutually agreed specifications before October 1, 2000.
+The road was completed and turned over to Palau on October 1, 2007.
+See GAO-08-732, appendix V, for more information.

 ^bFederal Programs and Services Agreement Concluded Pursuant to Article II of Title Two and Section 232 of the Compact of Free Association, which took effect in 1995, established the legal status of programs and related services, federal agencies, U.S. contractors, and personnel of U.S. agencies implementing both compact federal services and discretionary federal programs in Palau.
-Under this agreement, the United States Postal Service (USPS) conveys mail between the United States and Palau and offers other services such as Priority Mail®, Collect on Delivery (COD), and USPS Domestic Money Orders.
+Under this agreement, the United States Postal Service (USPS) conveys mail between the United States and Palau and offers other services such as Priority Mail®, Collect on Delivery, and USPS Domestic Money Orders.
 Palau maintains its own postal service for internal mail delivery.
-Under this agreement, the National Weather Service (NWS) reimburses Palau for the cost of operating its weather station in Palau, which performs upper air observations twice daily and as requested for the purpose of Palau's airport operations and the tracking of cyclones that may impact other U.S. territories such as Guam; and the Federal Aviation Administration (FAA) provides aviation services to Palau, including en-route air traffic control from the mainland United States, flight inspection of airport navigation aids, and technical assistance and training.
+Under this agreement, the National Weather Service reimburses Palau for the cost of operating its weather station in Palau, which performs upper air observations twice daily and as requested for the purpose of Palau's airport operations and the tracking of cyclones that may impact other U.S. territories such as Guam; and the Federal Aviation Administration provides aviation services to Palau, including enroute air traffic control from the mainland United States, flight inspection of airport navigation aids, and technical assistance and training.

-Page 5 GAO-11-559T In addition to the U.S. assistance provided under the compact, U.S. agencies-Education, Health and Human Services (HHS), and Interior, among others-provide discretionary federal programs in Palau as authorized by U.S. legislation 10 and with appropriations from Congress.
+In addition to the U.S. assistance provided under the compact, U.S. agencies-the Department of Education, the Department of Health and Human Services (HHS), and Interior, among others-provide discretionary federal programs in Palau as authorized by U.S. legislation 12 and with appropriations from Congress.
 (See app.
 II for a complete listing of these programs in Palau.)

-In our 2008 report, we projected that from 1995 through 2009, U.S. assistance to Palau would exceed \$852 million, with economic assistance provided under the compact accounting for 68 percent and discretionary federal programs accounting for 31 percent of this total (see fig. 1).
-11
+In our 2008 report, we projected that U.S. assistance to Palau from 1995 through 2009 would exceed \$852 million.
+Of this total, economic assistance under the compact accounts for a projected 68 percent and discretionary federal programs account for a projected 31 percent (see fig. 1).
+13

-10The compact's federal programs and services agreement, establishing the legislative framework for the provision of discretionary federal programs in Palau, was in force until Oct.
-1, 2009.
+12The compact's federal programs and services agreement, establishing the legislative framework for the provision of discretionary federal programs in Palau, was in force until October 1, 2009.
 These services continued under program authority in 2010 and 2011.

-11GAO-08-732.
+13GAO-08-732.